Contact Us

 • Mi Esperanza Course: Cosmetology

-As soon as she started classes, everyone knew who Lindis was—always helping her classmates.
+As soon as she started classes, everyone knew who Lindis was—she was always helping her classmates.
 Lindis was hardworking and an excellent student who put every effort into her opportunities.
-Lindis opened a salon in her home after graduation.
+In 2019, Lindis graduated and opened a salon in her home.
 She is happy to be working and building a clientele.

 When asked how Mi Esperanza changed her, she said, “Mi Esperanza helped me start over.
 I always felt supported at Mi Esperanza.
 They believed in me!
-We all learned at different paces; our teacher Paola was patient and helped us with every new challenge.
+We all learned at different paces; our teacher, Paola, was patient and helped us with every new challenge that arose.
 I met many beautiful people: my classmates, my teacher, Mi Esperanza´s staff, and all the US friends I made throughout the year.
-The program helped us grow and gave us the tools to support ourselves and loved ones.”
+The program helped us grow and gave us the tools to support ourselves and our families.”

 Darlin Zúniga